 Bone meal adds phosphorus and calcium to the soil.
 Plants need phosphorus for healthy root development and flower growth.
 The nitrogen and calcium it contains are also beneficial to plants.
 If used in the correct amount, there is little risk of burning plants because bone meal is taken up by plants slowly over time.

 Your garden soil needs a variety of nutrients to thrive.
-Taking the time at the beginning of each season to add compost and amendments to your soil will improve not only your soil but your harvests too!
+Taking the time at the beginning of each season to add compost, worm castings, and the needed amendments to your soil will improve not only your soil but your harvests too!

 Learn other ways to become a self-sufficient gardener in this article.

 If this post about how to prepare your soil for planting was helpful, please share it: